On Confidence Sequences for Bounded Random Processes via Universal Gambling Strategies: Preliminaries

 \item [(A2)] (Convexity) For any $t\ge 1$, any $j\in[K]$, and any $\xb^{t}\in\Mc^{t}$,

 \end{itemize} Then, there exists a causal betting strategy $\bb_t(\xb^{t-1})\in \Delta_{K-1}$ that guarantees wealth at least $\wealth_0\Psi_t(\xb^t)$ for any market sequence $\xb^t\in \Mc^t$.
-Conversely, if $\wealth_0\Psi_t(\xb^t)$ is the wealth achieved by a causal betting strategy given $\xb^t$, then $(\Psi_t)_{t=1}^{\infty}$ satisfies (A1) and (A2) with equality. \end{theorem}} \titrevision{It is worth noting that \citet{Cover1966} studied an equivalent condition for achievable scores in predicting binary sequences under the Hamming score, which is thus an \emph{additive} game.
-Theorem~\ref{thm:equivalent_condition_achievable_wealth} can be viewed as an analogous result for gambling, which is a \emph{multiplicative} game under the log score from the prediction perspective.
-Its proof, which can be found in Appendix~\ref{app:proofs}, is based on a simple inductive argument, but it is not a direct adaptation of Cover's proof.}
+Conversely, if $\wealth_0\Psi_t(\xb^t)$ is the wealth achieved by a causal betting strategy given $\xb^t$, then $(\Psi_t)_{t=1}^{\infty}$ satisfies (A1) and (A2) with equality. \end{theorem}} \titrevision{It is worth noting that \citet{Cover1966} studied an equivalent condition for achievable scores in predicting binary sequences under the Hamming score.
+Theorem~\ref{thm:equivalent_condition_achievable_wealth} can be viewed as an analogous result for gambling, \scndrevision{which can be viewed as a prediction game under the log score.} Its proof, which can be found in Appendix~\ref{app:proofs}, is based on a simple inductive argument, but it is not a direct adaptation of Cover's proof.}